 I think it is safe to say that the Instant Pot is taking kitchens by storm these days as one of the hottest new kitchen appliances.
 Questions about the instant pot come up almost daily now on my Instagram and Facebook Community.

+My friend told me to read an instant pot review on The Cookware Review and I immediately wanted to buy on.
 I jumped on the Instant Pot bandwagon over a year ago, and since then I have added a dedicated section of my blog to all that is Instant Pot cooking, and I teach live hands on workshops in my local city (Airdrie, Alberta) to spread the Instant Pot love because as my shirt says, I really do live on coffee, sarcasm, and Instant Pot dinners!

 With all of the questions I get about the Instant Pot, I wanted to have one post that answers the most common questions I get about this kitchen tool!?